dots logo Chapter 3 - Integumentary System

 • When in doubt, and if you're not 100% sure, refer back to a peer reviewed source like an Anatomy textbook.

-1. What is the name of the condition where hair falls out in patches?
+6. What is the name of the condition where hair grows excessively on the face and body?

 1. Hirsutism